Tyne & Wear TV: Programming

 Tyne & Wear TV is required to broadcast 37 hours a week of first-run programming.

 As of February 2018, the station's sole local programme is North East Live, a rolling four-hour block of pre-recorded local news, sport and features airing each weeknight from 5-9pm.
-A half-hour block also airs on the generic Made Television networked feed on digital satellite each weekday evening at 7.30pm.
+A half-hour block also airs on the generic Made Television networked feed on digital satellite each weekday evening at 7.30.

-Programmes produced by the other Made TV stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks from CBS Reality - airing from 9-11am, 1-5pm and 9pm-2am.
+Programmes produced by the other Local TV Ltd stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks, originally from CBS Reality and since the start of 2023, from TalkTV, airing from 9-11am, 1-5pm and 9pm-2am.